How to retire at 50

 The answer is different for almost everyone, as it depends on a variety of factors, such as whether you own property, the cost of living in the state you retire in, and the type of retirement lifestyle you envisage for yourself.

-According to the Bureau of Labor Statistics, the average annual expenses of Americans aged 65 and older in 2021 were:
+According to the U.S. Bureau of Labor Statistics, the average annual expenses of commonplace items for Americans aged 65 or older in 2023 were:

 What is the average retirement savings at 50?

-Regardless of which of these figures is closer to the truth, it would be a huge struggle, if not practically impossible, to retire at 50 if your savings are your only form of retirement income.
+Regardless of which of these figures is closer to the truth, both confirm that it would be a huge struggle, if not practically impossible, to retire at 50 if savings are your only source of retirement income.

 Saving for retirement at 50: How do I do it?